gabridome/docs/bitcoinclients.md

 is legit or to **trust** whoever give it to you, unless you have built it yourself after having validated all the transactions in the world.*

+A pruned node can be considered an excellent wallet foundation because it monitors the network against double spending and verify the origin of the money with a legit UTXO set.

-## what do I loose if I run a pruned node?
+### what do I loose if I run a pruned node?

 For sure you loose the possibility to build again your UTXO set without downloading and re-validating the entire blockchain in case the chainstate